dimagi/commcare-hq/corehq/apps/es/REINDEX_PROCESS.md

     cchq <env> update-config
     cchq <env> service commcare restart
     ```
-    After these settings are applied the all the adpaters will start writing to both primary and secondary indices simultaneously.
+    After these settings are applied all the adpaters will start writing to both primary and secondary indices simultaneously.
 Reads will still happen from the primary indices.

 3. The following steps should be repeated for each value of the following values of <app_name> -  'apps', 'cases', 'case_search', 'domains', 'forms', 'groups', 'sms', 'users'.